Monitoring process

 Live Bivalve Molluscs feed on plankton from the surrounding water that washes through their habitat.
 This feeding process can lead to the build-up of environmental pollutants in the shellfish.

 Classified shellfish production areas are monitored by our official control monitoring programmes.
-This ensures that the levels of chemical contamination in live bivalve molluscs do not exceed the regulatory limits laid down in Commission Regulation No. 1881/2006.
+This ensures that the levels of chemical contamination in live bivalve molluscs do not exceed regulatory limits.

 Shellfish samples are collected by sampling officers and delivered to official control laboratories.
-At the laboratory, chemical testing is carried out to detect levels of:
+At the laboratory, chemical testing is carried out to detect in accordance with criteria set out in legislation to detect levels of:

 - heavy metals